JunLongWong/VICA-assessment-backend/README.md

 - Documents in borrowing-history field could grow & become unwieldy given the unbounded cardinality of this relation design & could easily exceed the 16MB size limit per document.

 #### Assumption:
--  A book is assumed to be the ‘same book’ if attributes (title,description,genre,author,published_year) between records is the same.
+-  A book is assumed to be the ‘same book’ if attributes (title,description,genre,author,published_year) between records are similar.
 ## <b>Installation</b>

 - Install Docker